 Does Blepharoplasty Cause Dry Eye?

-Some patients can have dry eye after eyelid lift surgery.
+Some patients can have dry eye after blepharoplasty.
 Dr. Eric Carniol and Dr. Paul Carniol will discuss with you any history of dry eye issues.
 As well, he will discuss treatment options for you.
 All patients are prescribed eye drops and eye ointment for after surgery to take care of the eyes as they are healing.